OWASP/CheatSheetSeries/cheatsheets/Secrets_Management_Cheat_Sheet.md

 There are three ways to get secrets to an app inside a docker container.

 - Mounted volumes (file): With this method, we keep our secrets within a particular config/secret file and mount that file to our instance as a mounted volume.
 Ensure that these mounts are mounted in by the orchestrator and never built-in, as this will leak the secret with the container definition.
-Instead: make sure that the orchestrator mounts in the volume when required.
+Instead, make sure that the orchestrator mounts in the volume when required.
 - Fetch from the secret store (in-memory): A sidecar app/container fetches the secrets it needs directly from a secret manager service without dealing with docker config.
-This solution allows you to use dynamically constructed secrets without worrying about the secrets being viewable from the file system or from checking the docker container's env variables.
+This solution allows you to use dynamically constructed secrets without worrying about the secrets being viewable from the file system or from checking the docker container's environment variables.
 - Environment variables: We can provide secrets directly as part of the docker container configuration.
 Note: secrets themselves should never be hardcoded using docker ENV or docker ARG commands, as these can easily leak with the container definitions.
-See the Docker challenges at [WrongSecrets](https://github.com/commjoen/wrongsecrets) as well.
+See the Docker challenges at [WrongSecrets](https://github.com/OWASP/wrongsecrets) as well.
 Instead, let an orchestrator overwrite the environment variable with the actual secret and ensure that this is not hardcoded.
 Additionally, environment variables are generally accessible to all processes and may be included in logs or system dumps.
 Using environment variables is therefore not recommended unless the other methods are not possible.

 ### 5.2 Short Lived Side-car Containers

 To inject secrets, you could create short-lived sidecar containers that fetch secrets from some remote endpoint and then store them on a shared volume mounted to the original container.
-The original container can now use the secrets from mounted volume benefit of using this approach is that we don't need to integrate any third-party tool or code to get secrets.
+The original container can now use the secrets from mounted volume.
+The benefit of using this approach is that we don't need to integrate any third-party tool or code to get secrets.
 Once the sidecar has fetched the secrets, it terminates.
-An example is the Vault Agent Sidecar Injector.
-The Vault Agent Injector alters pod specifications to include Vault Agent containers that render Vault secrets to a shared memory volume using Vault Agent Templates.
-By mounting secrets to a volume shared with the pod, containers within the pod can consume Vault secrets without being aware of Vault.
+Examples of this inclue [Vault Agent Sidecar Injector](https://developer.hashicorp.com/vault/docs/platform/k8s/injector) and [Conjur Secrets Provider](https://github.com/cyberark/secrets-provider-for-k8s).
+By mounting secrets to a volume shared with the pod, containers within the pod can consume secrets without being aware of the secrets manager.

 ### 5.3 Internal vs External Access

-You should only expose secrets to communication mechanisms between the container and the deployment representation (E.g. a Kubernetes Pod).
+You should only expose secrets to communication mechanisms between the container and the deployment representation (e.g. a Kubernetes Pod).
 Never expose secrets through external access mechanisms shared among deployments or orchestrators (e.g. a shared volume).

 When the orchestrator stores secrets (e.g. Kubernetes Secrets), make sure that the storage backend of the orchestrator is encrypted and you manage the keys well.
+See the [Kubernetes Security Cheat Sheet](Kubernetes_Security_Cheat_Sheet.md) for more information.

 ## 6 Implementation Guidance

-In this section, we discuss the implementation.
-Note that it is better to always refer to the documentation of the secrets management system of choice for the actual implementation as this will be better up to date than any secondary document such as this cheat sheet.
+In this section, we will discuss implementation.
+Note that it is always best to refer to the official documentation of the secrets management system of choice for the actual implementation as it will be more up to date than any secondary document such as this cheat sheet.

 ### 6.1 Key Material Management Policies

-Key material management is discussed in the [Key management Secret cheat sheet](cheat sheets/Key_Management_Cheat_Sheet)
+Key material management is discussed in the [Key Management Cheat Sheet](Key_Management_Cheat_Sheet.md)

 ### 6.2 Dynamic vs Static Use Cases